Lecture 02

 We’ll dive into three composite types:

-• a Tuple is a fixed-size collection of values; each value can be any type.
+is a fixed-size collection of values; each value can be any type. - a

-• a List is a sequence of values; each value must be the same type.
+is a sequence of values; each value must be the same type. - a

 Let’s see some examples in action.